Reviewing FIGS (FIGS) & Its Competitors

 |$232.21 million

-This is a summary of recent ratings and price targets for FIGS and its rivals, as reported by MarketBeat.
+This is a summary of current recommendations for FIGS and its rivals, as provided by MarketBeat.com.

 |Sell Ratings